RochaCarla/carlarocha.github.com/_pages/projects.md

 permalink: /projects/
 ---

 I've been involved in several research projects with both research groups and companies R&D. I am one of many coordinators of the applied research laboratory [LAPPIS](https://github.com/lappis-unb).
-I had the opportunity to coordinate several applied research projects with governmental agencies and companies.
+I had the opportunity to coordinate several applied research projects with governmental agencies and private companies.
 I had more than 50 scholarships  under my supervision.
 Most of the projects I am involved in have software development under an open source license.
 I will present the latest projects.
-For the complete list, please visit my lattes page.
+For the complete list, please visit my [lattes page](http://lattes.cnpq.br/2831991076751452).